+Abstract

-Abstract In this paper, we present new results concerning the heuristic optimization of cable routing in electrical panels.
-The problem is modeled and a heuristic solution, using an insertion algorithm and a modified version of the Dijkstra's algorithm, is proposed, analyzed, and compared with human-made solutions.
-Tests have shown that good results can be obtained from layouts commonly found in the industry.
+This paper presents new results concerning the heuristic optimization of cable routes in electrical panels.
+The problem is modeled and a heuristic solution, using an insertion algorithm, is proposed, analyzed, and compared with previous results.
+Tests have shown that good results can be obtained from a common layout found in the industry.